U.S. Healthcare; Part 20

 For seven years, Republicans have said they would repeal President Barack Obama’s signature domestic achievement and replace it with a new health care system more palatable to conservatives.
 But they were never able to formulate a replacement that was both politically and substantively viable."

 After the inauguration of President Trump, the Senate Republicans hoped to pass a number of laws, overturning many of the changes implemented by the Obama administration.
 But after almost eight months, even while having control of the Presidency, Senate, and House, their accomplishments have been essentially zero.
 2

 There does not appear to be any wording for a healthcare law that would obtain the support of a majority of Senators at this time.

 The article in The New York Times gathered 784 comments overnight.
-Reader Jim Dickinson posted the following remark:
+Reader Jim Dickinson posted the following sad remark:

 "So once again Senate Republicans appear destined to walk blindly into a wall, fall on their faces, and accidentally do the right thing.
 I find it amazing that only three among them seem to care at all about the health and welfare of the people who elected them.
 Even with a majority in both houses of Congress Republicans are unable to faithfully represent their constituent's best interests.

 How pathetic, sad and depressing it is to be a citizen of the US in the age of Trump."
 2

 By late 2017-SEP, only a small handful of Republican Senators -- John McCain, Susan Collins, Lisa Murkowski, and Rand Paul -- were concerned about their constituents' loss of health care and premature death if the bill were passed.
 They had indicated that they would vote against the bill.
 Their votes made its passage impossible.

 President Trump tweeted on the morning of SEP-27 that Republicans actually had the votes needed to pass the bill, except that one supporter was in the hospital and thus was unable to vote.
 Matthew Yglesias, updating an article at Vox, responded: